 COVID-19 (Coronavirus FAQs)

-We also understand that you may have questions about how the Covid-19 pandemic is specifically impacting ferry travel and your options at this time.
-Below is a selection of important information and FAQs we’d encourage you to review before travelling with us.
-Should you have any questions or need assistance, please get in touch with us at firstname.lastname@example.org and our friendly team will be very happy to assist you.
+We understand that you may have questions relating to ferry travel and Covid-19.
+Below is a selection of FAQs.
+Should you have further questions we haven’t covered here, or need assistance, please get in touch with us at firstname.lastname@example.org and our friendly team will be very happy to assist you.

 More Travel Questions, Answered:

-Do I need to wear a face covering / mask when I travel?
+Do I need to wear a face covering when I travel?

 What support can you offer to passengers travelling for NHS appointments?